 In 2021, we relaunched our colleague mentoring programme to all employees, as a way for employees to learn from and connect with colleagues.
 This is a great way for our employees to develop skills, increase confidence and help identify and achieve career goals.

 Tarmac is proud to be a member of the 5% Club, an organisation committed to ensuring that in the next five years, 5% of its members in the UK workforce are young people on training schemes.
 The 5% Club is a dynamic movement of employers committed to building and developing the workforce they need as part of a socially mobile, prosperous and cohesive nation.
 The club exists to help its members and all employers increase the number, quality and range of ‘earn as you learn’ opportunities across the UK.
 We are proud to announce that we have achieved the silver award for 2021/22.

 National Skills and Safety Park

 To evidence the progress we are making in our inclusion and diversity journey, we sought external verification of our approach and were proud to achieve a globally recognised accreditation for our commitment to inclusion and diversity in the workplace.
-The Clear Assured Bronze Standard, from assessment body The Clear Company, is awarded to businesses which can demonstrate inclusivity and diversity are reflected across all policies and processes.
-As a result, we are now confident we have the right foundations in place on which to build upon.
+This year we have progressed to a Clear Assured Silver Standard, from assessment body The Clear Company.
+This is awarded to businesses which can demonstrate inclusivity and diversity are reflected across all policies and processes.

 Employee community hubs